Autonomous Planning Based on Spatial Concepts to Tidy Up Home Environments with Service Robots: Proposed tidy-up planning based on probabilistic generative model for spatial concept formation

-The proposed tidy-up planning method is formulated to first select an object whose tidied place is the most defined.
+The proposed tidy-up planning method is formulated to first select the object whose tidied place is the most defined.
 In the spatial concept model learned in the tidied environment, the likelihood is the highest when each object position is tidied.
-Therefore, when tidying up one object from scattered objects, the object with the highest likelihood is selected first.
-In this study, tidying up means moving the positions of the observed objects to increase the likelihood of the spatial concept model.
-The object $d^{\ast}$ and the position $x_{d}^{\ast}$ to tidy up are estimated among the detected $D$ objects, as shown in the following equation:
+Therefore, when tidying up one object from scattered objects, the object with the highest likelihood is selected first\footnote{The formulation for the simultaneous estimation of $N$ objects and their positions for tidying up is described in Appendix~\ref{apdx:proposed_method:planning_formulation_multi}.}.
+In this study, tidying up implies moving the positions of the observed objects to increase the likelihood of the spatial concept model.
+A object $d^{\ast}$ and the position $x_{d}^{\ast}$ to tidy up are estimated among the detected $D$ objects, as expressed in the following equation: